MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al296.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Compiler Error AL296
 The application object or method '{0}' has scope '{1}' and cannot be used for '{2}' development.
-For more information, see: https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-compilation-scope-overview.
+For more information, see: [Compilation Scope Overview](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-compilation-scope-overview).

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)